Lepa Brena: 1991–1999: Ja nemam drugi dom and Grand Production

+Song "Luda za tobom" is Serbian version song "Astatos" by Pasxalis Terzis from Greece.
+That song is released in 1994.
+Shortly after Lepa Brena's version, versions of the same song were released in Bulgaria in 1999 (Kamelia – Luda po tebe) and a year later in Poland (Diana – Pójdę za tobą), with the greatest similarities between all versions of the same song being found in the chorus.
+Later, "Luda za tobom" was adapted in other countries, such as Romania.

-Brena became co-founder of the Serbian record label Grand Production, which was formerly known as Zabava miliona (ZaM), in December 1998.
+Brena became co-founder of the Serbian record label Grand Production in December 1998.

-2000–2017: Pomračenje sunca, hiatus, and comeback
+2000–2016: Pomračenje sunca, hiatus

 After her marriage in 1991, when she briefly moved to the United States, she ceased cooperation with Slatki Greh.
 However, in 2000 they recorded another album together Pomračenje sunca (Solar Eclipse), their last album to date.
 After eight years of absence from the music business, Lepa Brena returned with Uđi slobodno...
 (Feel Free to Enter..., 2008) and Začarani krug (Vicious Circle, 2011).
 Both albums were major successes.

 Beginning in 2012, Brena started recording sessions for two studio albums.
 The first, Izvorne i novokomponovane narodne pesme (Original and Newly Composed Folk Songs) was released in December 2013.
 She dedicated the album to her ailing mother Ifeta, who sang folk songs to her when she was a child.
 Ifeta died the following year.

 In the month after that album's release, Brena premiered two other songs: "Ljubav čuvam za kraj" (I'm Keeping Love For the End) on 28 December 2013 and "Zaljubljeni veruju u sve" (Those in Love Believe in Everything), with lyrics written by Hari Varešanović, on 12 January 2014.

 On 19 December 2013, Brena, along with Dragana Mirković, Severina, Jelena Rozga, Haris Džinović, Aca Lukas and Jelena Karleuša, was a guest at a humanitarian concert by Goran Bregović at the Zetra Olympic Hall in the Bosnian capital city Sarajevo for the Roma in Bosnia and Herzegovina.
 Brena arrived in Sarajevo two days before the concert so that she could enjoy the city with friends before the concert.
 She said in an interview: "Sarajevo has suffered and survived so much, I'm really glad to see positive people and happiness in this city".

-Lepa Brena and Steven Seagal were the stars of Belgrade 2016 New Year party, an event held at Nikola Pašić Square in front of the Serbian National Assembly, and attended by 60,000 people.
+Lepa Brena and Steven Seagal were the stars of Belgrade 2016 New Year party, an event held at Nikola Pašić Square in front of the Serbian National Assembly, and attended by 60 000 people.